hertzmann/hertzmann.github.io/_posts/2026-05-15-dog-knowledge.md

 # Knowledge: dog, no.

 What would it mean for dogs to have real knowledge?

-Knowledge implies some sort of conceptual reasoning ability, planning, or generalization that can't be explained by any of the above capabilities.
+Knowledge, to me, implies some sort of conceptual reasoning ability, planning, or generalization that can't be explained by any of the above capabilities.
 We humans can talk about all sorts of conceptual information; we can make decisions based on knowledge of distant objects or abstract concepts; we can plan for the future.
 Dogs can do none of these things.

 Being able to perform an action is not enough: a bird can fly, but it does not know about flight any more than an airplane does (["competence without comprehension"](/2024/09/18/books-on-consciousness.html), in the words of philosopher Daniel Dennett).